Ryokan are traditional accommodations that can be called old-fashioned Japanese inns, and are found all over Japan.

 As opposed to their Western counterparts, ryokan are almost like a small apartment and tend to be more spacious.

 At the entrance is a genkan where you would take your shoes off before entering the room.
 Here, slippers will be found either waiting for you or in a small closet nearby; these can be used when you walk around the ryokan - just take care only to wear socks on tatami mats!

-One of the nakai-san or another attendant will likely take you to your room when you arrive, and introduce the various room's features at that time.
+One of the nakai-san or another attendant will likely take you to your room when you arrive, and introduce the various features of the room at that time.
 (Despite this being a lovely service, keep in mind that tips are not necessary - this service is standard!)

 After this introduction, feel free to relax with a cup of green tea and snacks that have been prepared for you on the table.
 The exceptional seasonal scenery right outside the ryokan's windows is one of the real pleasure of these authentic Japanese inns.

 In one of the room's closets, you will find a yukata - a kind of kimono - which you are free to put on and wear around the ryokan.
 You will also likely find a small towel and bag for the public bath.